 Step one was establishing a genetic strategy, the focus of Ganesan's 2012 paper, which identified a class of genes called CDC42 that are important in chemotherapy resistance as well as the functioning of some genes in tumor progression.

 “These genes are like switches,” he says, returning to the "Mission: Impossible" scenario.

 “We use the genetic approach to find out which wire is important or which signaling pathway is important.
 The next logical question is how do we cut it?
 How do we target the right switch?
 Switches go on and off, on and off, on and off, all the time.
 But they only do something that induces cancer when they’re on.
 So how can we develop a drug compound to target these switches when they are on?”

 It was a question perplexing Ganesan when he happened to be in Italy and met Marco De Vivo, group leader of the Molecular Modeling & Drug Discovery Lab at the Italian Institute of Technology (IIT) in Genoa and co-creator of the new molecule.

 “I told him what I was working on,” he recalls.
 “I said, ‘The switch is important, but how do I target it?
 How do I make a cancer drug out of it?’
 He said, ‘Oh, I think I could do that.’
 And we started working together.”

-Based on computational models, the collaborators eventually identified a primary molecule to target the switch and developed a drug that could bind to the molecule and prevent it from sending a cancer signal.
+Based on computational models, the collaborators eventually identified a primary molecule to target the switch and developed a drug that Would bind to the molecule and prevent it from signaling the cancer's growth.
 Ganesan says the research by IIT and his lab offers hope to stage III melanoma patients who previously would have “fallen through the cracks.”

-“We’ve made a new chemical that’s never been seen before,” he says.
-“We show how the drug works.
-And we show that the drug slows cancer growth.
-But there’s still a journey from having a drug that does that in our models and having a drug that we can give to people.
-That’s the journey we’re on right now.”
+“We’ve made a new chemical that has never been seen before,” he says.
+“We show how this drug works.
+And we show that it slows cancer growth.
+But there’s still a journey from having a drug that does this in our models and having a drug we can give to people.
+That’s the path we’re on right now.”

 A patient-driven approach